 - uploading a CSV file with new inventory levels and costs,

 - seeing the number of items that were consumed in unfinished production (WIP) on any historical date.

 - Demo video: Setting up inventory levels.

 - Tips, tricks, and warnings.

-- How to check historical inventory levels?
+- Check historical inventory levels.

-- What do the WIP (Work in Progress) values show?
+- WIP (Work in Progress) values meaning.

 - Use this function with caution.
 Changing inventory values at Stock -> Inventory can terminate existing bookings and, as an extension, break stock history.

-- Backup your database before entering new quantities.
+- Back up your database before entering new quantities.